On this page:

 This document describes how to configure various TeamCity server clients to use HTTPS for communicating with the server.
 The JVM configuration instructions can also be used to configure TeamCity server JVM to connect to other HTTPS/SSL services.

 We assume that you have already configured HTTPS in your TeamCity web server.
-The most common approach for this is to set up a middle proxying server like Nginx or Apache that will handle HTTPS but will use Tomcat to handle the requests.
+The most common and recommended approach for this is to set up a middle proxying server like Nginx or Apache that will handle HTTPS with TeamCity server's Tomcat handling only HTTP requests.
 In the setup please make sure that the middle server/proxy has correct URL rewriting configuration, see also Set Up TeamCity behind a Proxy Server section.

-For small servers you can also set up HTTPS by the internal Tomcat means.
+For small servers you can also set up HTTPS by the internal Tomcat means, but this is not recommended.

 See also a feature request: TW-12976.